arcus/DART_Community_of_Practice_Wave1/README.md

 ## Weekly Emails

-These weekly emails are generated from the weekly prompts and **should not be edited directly**.
+The weekly emails are generated from the Prompts and **should not be edited directly**.

+**WARNING:** If you do update a weekly email directly, your changes will be overwritten the next time a file in Prompts or Weekly_Emails/Email_Text is changed.

 The language in the prompts can be updated in their respective markdown files, and the other text of the emails can be changed in the subfolder [Email_Text](https://github.com/arcus/DART_Community_of_Practice/tree/main/Weekly_Emails/Email_Text).

-## Automation and Scripts
+## Automation

-Any update to a file in Prompts or Weekly_Emails/Email_Text will trigger a GitHub Action that will rebuild the weekly emails, the schedule, and the syllabus on `push`ing to the repository.
+Any update to a file in Prompts or Weekly_Emails/Email_Text will trigger a GitHub Action that will rebuild the weekly emails, schedule, and syllabus on `push`ing to the repository.

+### Scripts

 If you want to recreate this automation outside of GitHub, the scripts used are in the scripts folder: